sapui5content-security-policyamdsap-fioriui5-tooling

 • Cause

-If "Asynchronous Module Loading" is activated, not only does SAP Fiori launchpad (FLP) bootstrap SAPUI5 with data-sap-ui-async="true" but serves also its HTML document with the content-security-policy (CSP) response header that contains a set of CSP directives omitting unsafe-eval and unsafe-inline from script-src.
-UI5 contents, that initiate calling eval or contain inline scripts, violate the CSP and thus won't be processed by the browser.
+If the "Asynchronous Module Loading" is activated, not only does SAP Fiori launchpad (FLP) bootstrap SAPUI5 with data-sap-ui-async="true" but serves also its HTML document with the content-security-policy (CSP) response header that contains a set of CSP directives omitting unsafe-eval and unsafe-inline from script-src.
+UI5 contents, that cause calling eval or contain inline scripts, violate the CSP and therefore won't be processed by the browser.

 Resolution

-It is highly recommended to keep the "Asynchronous Module Loading" setting enabled which improves the overall UI5 performance in FLP (unblocked main thread) and security (stricter CSP).
+It is highly recommended to keep the "Asynchronous Module Loading" setting enabled which improves the overall UI5 performance (Less blocked main thread) and the security (Stricter CSP).

 UI5 has already deprecated legacy/synchronous APIs and — with the 1.96 release — largely improved the support for strict CSP.
-UI5 content owners should adjust their code accordingly:
+For more detailed information about the current state of CSP in UI5 and which restrictions there are, see the documentation topic Content Security Policy in addition to following the topic Best Practices for Developers.

-Application's initial HTML document bootstrapping SAPUI5 without data-sap-ui-async="true" or with the debug mode activated.
-Bootstrap UI5 with data-sap-ui-async="true" and ensure that no debug mode is activated unnecessarily.
-C.f.
-"Is Your Application Ready for Asynchronous Loading?"
+Application's initial HTML document bootstrapping UI5 without data-sap-ui-async="true" or with the debug mode activated.
+Ensure that UI5 bootstraps with data-sap-ui-async="true" and that no debug mode is activated unnecessarily.

 Using deprecated APIs and libs such as